To find video segments in the "Contents" area: Click the carrot or the arrow at the bottom of the video player

 (Author's Last Name, Year, p.
 Page Number) (Bailey, 2012, p.
 562) |

 Author's Last Name, First Initial.
 Second Initial if Given.
 (Year of Publication).
-Title of article: Subtitle if any.
+Title of article in sentence case: Subtitle if any.
 Name of Journal, Volume Number(Issue Number), first page number-last page number.

 Note: The APA Manual (7th ed.) recommends not including the database or the URL of the journal home page for online articles without a DOI.